 Talent at computer

 *To be supplied by authors SCREEN: (Authors: Please begin with the software open.
 Pause for a few seconds before following the described actions.
 Proceed at a pace to allow viewers to understand what you are doing.
-Upload the file to your project site.)
+Upload the file to your project site.) see Nextcloud “57823_3.2.2.mp4”

 Fix the probe to a tripod and perform the following steps for each measurement.
 [1] Work with the probe and spray ethanol in the measurement gap.
 Carefully wipe any dust or dirt away with optical paper.
 [2] At the computer, use Live View to check that the glass of the sensor is free of particles.
 [3] Next, place a dry optical paper in the measurement gap for focusing.
 Turn the binding screw to move the focus manually.[4-TXT]

-Talent with probe, attaching it to a tripod and preparing for next steps

 The probe as the measurement gap is sprayed.
 After a pause, the gap being wiped with optical paper.
 This might be two shots

 LAB MEDIA: Two images.
 One of an acceptable and another of an unacceptable sensor view.
 (Authors: Please provide these two images separately.
 Be certain to name the files to indicate which is the acceptable image.
 Upload the file to your project site.)
 Video editor: Please show these images together.
-Possibly highlight the acceptable image.
+Possibly highlight the acceptable image. see Nextcloud “57823_3.3.2_acceptable_sensor_view.PNG” AND “57823_3.3.2_unacceptable_sensor_view.PNG”

 The probe with optical paper in the measurement gap.

 After a pause, the binding screw being turned.
-This might be two shots.
 [TEXT: Adjust the stroboscopic intensity for viewing]

 Stop focusing when single fibers of the paper in the measurement gap are clearly seen.
 [1] Now, get a tube filled with culture broth.
 Dip the microscope in the broth so the gap is fully covered with cell suspension.
 [2] Use the binding screws to fine tune the focus on the cells.
 [3] Once this focusing is done, do not change it again during the experiment.
 [4]

 LAB MEDIA: fibers coming into focus (Authors: Please provide either video of fibers coming into focus or a still of fibers in focus.
-Upload the file to your project site.)
+Upload the file to your project site.) –> see Nextcloud “57823_3.4.1.mp4”

 Talent putting tube into position.
 After a pause the probe being lowered into the broth.
-This may be two shots
+This may be two shots.
 The probe as its screws are adjusted to focus

 LAB MEDIA: cells coming into focus (Authors: Please provide either video of cells coming into focus or a still of cells in focus.
-Upload the file to your project site.)
+Upload the file to your project site.) see Nextcloud “57823_3.4.3.mp4”

 Return to the software for the experiment.
 [1] Go to the Triggering menu.
 From there, go to the Frames per trigger field and set it as necessary for good statistics, here about 200.
 Also under the Triggering menu set the Frame rate.
 1 Hertz is recommended for off-line measurements.
 Go to the General menu.
 There, select the directory in which the images will be saved.
 Begin image acquisition with the Start image trigger acquisition button.
 [2-TXT] Gently move the tube to induce flow in the measurement gap.
 [3]